RosettaCommons/documentation/IterativeHybridize.md

       (please refer to https://www.rosettacommons.org/docs/wiki/application_documentation/utilities/app-fragment-picker for picking fragments)

     * cen.cst, fa.cst : Rosetta restraint file used at centroid / full-atom stage
                         See above "Generating adaptive restraints from pool of structures".
+                        "fa.cst" is used for model ranking during process and can be ignored.

     * ref.out : Rosetta silent file containing pool of structures for evolutionary algorithm.
                 Size of pool during evolutionary process follows number of structures in this file.